syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 In the time editor, the [TimePicker](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/timepicker?view=net-maui-7.0&tabs=windows) will be loaded.

-In [TimePicker](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/timepicker?view=net-maui-7.0&tabs=windows), the default time value (12:00 AM) is displayed by default.
+In [TimePicker](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/timepicker?view=net-maui-7.0&tabs=windows), the default time value (12:00 AM) is displayed.
 You can also adding nullable `TimeSpan` data type for the time picker property in data form, which allows you to set default time and display the (12:00 AM) in time editor.

 {% tabs %}
 {% highlight MainPage.xaml.cs %}

     [DataType(DataType.Time)]
-    [Display(Name = "Birth Time")]
+    [Display(Name = "Event Time")]
     public TimeSpan?
-BirthTime { get; set; }
+EventTime { get; set; }

 {% endhighlight %}
 {% endtabs %}